Stolen Moments: The Lady Sings... Jazz and Blues

-"Stolen Moments: The Lady Sings...
-Jazz and Blues" is a 1993 live album by Diana Ross released on the Motown label.
+Stolen Moments: The Lady Sings...
+Jazz and Blues is a 1993 live album by Diana Ross released on the Motown label.

 The album was recorded at the 975-seat Walter Kerr Theatre in New York City on December 4, 1992.
 The nineteen Jazz standards, which are strongly associated with the late Billie Holiday, had been sung by the Motown singer twenty years before for the Lady Sings the Blues soundtrack.

 The band backing Ross includes jazz giants Roy Hargrove, Ron Carter, Jon Faddis, and Urbie Greene, among others.
-Upon release, the album reached the Top 10 on Billboard's jazz chart, peaking at number two.
+Upon release, the album reached the Top 10 on Billboards jazz chart, peaking at number two.

 A 90-minute video recording of the show was released, initially as a Pay-Per-View event in the United States, and then in the various video formats available at the time.
 The video recording featured a performance by Rhonda Ross and behind-the-scenes footage with Diana.

 A studio recording of the new song "Where Did We Go Wrong", co-written by Ross, was included on international editions of the album, but these international releases omitted the live track "The Man I Love".

 The original airing in 1992 celebrated the 20th Anniversary of the release of Ross's film debut in Lady Sings the Blues.

 The album CD and DVD were both remastered and re-released in 2002.

 This is the second of three jazz albums that Ross has recorded including "Lady Sings the Blues" and "Blue".
 All albums lead back to "Lady Sings the Blues".
 The soundtrack hit the summit (#1) on the Jazz album chart, while both "Stolen Moments" and "Blue" peaked at #2.
 Along with their commercial success, they were all critically acclaimed.